 Troubleshooting WordPress issues in cPanel

-Whatever it is, don’t panic — chances are this is something you can fix with a little tinkering.
+Whatever it is, don’t panic – chances are it is something you can fix easily.
+And with some WordPress troubleshooting knowledge, you’ll be on your way.

 Here are some of the most common WordPress errors and how to fix them using cPanel.